Limited Traffic Zone in Paris

 What area does the LTZ perimeter cover?

-The LTZ will be in force in the first four arrondissements of the capital, except for the islands and upper quays.
+The LTZ is in force in the first four arrondissements of the capital, except for the islands and upper quays.

 carte ZTL

-The following street delimiting the Limited Traffic Zone are not included in it:
+The following streets delimiting the Limited Traffic Zone are not included in it:

 • Place de la Concorde,